Casual Employee Guidelines

 - Casual employees are not covered by our labor agreements and are not eligible for shift differentials or other premium pay as defined in the agreements.
 You may want to consider this fact in establishing a pay rate for someone required to work a non-traditional work schedule.

-- If there is a possibility that a casual position may ultimately become a position with benefits, be sure the person knows that if s/he is hired into the benefited position at a later date, that her/his pay rate may change.
+- If there is a possibility that a casual position may ultimately become a position with benefits, be sure the person knows that if they are hired into the benefited position at a later date, that their pay rate may change.
 The rate of pay could go up or down or it could remain the same.
 If the pay rate does change, it would be because different compensation and salary placement procedures exist in various contracts and pay plans.

 How to Complete an EPAF for New Employees